hungnw/test_project/README.md

 # Project 2: ETL Challenge
-This project was completed by Hung Nguyen Tasneem Bhaijee.
+This project was completed by Hung Nguyen @hungnw Tasneem Bhaijee.

 *The program will deliver a database with data about wine reviews.*